camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 You restore the new region to its normal functionality by removing the failback mode and forcefully removing the sleeping Zeebe pods.
 They would otherwise hinder the rollout since they will never be ready.

-With this done Zeebe is fully functional again and you are prepared in case of another region loss.
+With this done, Zeebe is fully functional again and you are prepared in case of another region loss.

 #### How to get there

-1. Upgrade the new region environment in `CAMUNDA_NAMESPACE_RECREATED` and `REGION_RECREATED` by removing the failback mode
+1. Upgrade the new region environment in `CAMUNDA_NAMESPACE_RECREATED` and `REGION_RECREATED` by removing the failback mode:

 ```bash
 helm upgrade $HELM_RELEASE_NAME camunda/camunda-platform \